neopragma/dnmusic/why-take-private-lessons.md

 ### Does your goal for playing align with your life situation?

 Is your goal realistic in view of your other interests and responsibilities in life?
 Are you an adult with a family to support?
-A student who has three or four equally-important interests besides music?
-Do you need to balance family time, friends time, and study time with practice time?
+An amateur musician who has three or four equally-important interests besides music?
+A student who must balance family time, friends time, and study time with practice time?
 There's a limit to how much you can realistically commit to.

 You need to be honest with yourself about this.
 Otherwise, you might agree to a practice schedule that you just can't sustain.